tnagler/website/content/authors/tnagler/_index.md

 I am passionate teacher dedicated to excellence in education and was elected
-[Teacher of the Year 2020](https://www.universiteitleiden.nl/science-talents-and-discoveries/teacher-of-the-year-award/thomas-nagler) by the Faculty of Science, Leiden University.
+[Teacher of the Year 2020](https://www.universiteitleiden.nl/science-talents-and-discoveries/teacher-of-the-year-award/thomas-nagler) by the Faculty of Science.